1.

 21.

 Hesmondhalgh, D. & Open University.
 Understanding Media Course Team.
-Media production. vol. Understanding media (Open University Press, 2006).
+Media Production. vol. Understanding media (Open University Press, Maidenhead, 2006).

 22.